short stays in Sliema

-Some interesting sites to see in Malta.
+Some interesting sites to visit in Malta.

-Valletta, a magnificent City built for gentlemen.
+Valletta, a magnificent City built for gentlemen by gentlemen.

 When visiting Malta, the capital city Valletta is definitely a must see!
 One of Europe’s most beautiful cities with a rich history dating back to the Knights of St. John who built the city in the 16th Century.